-- EF.COM which describes which DGs are present in the file structure, - EF.SOD which contains the hash values of all data groups (files), a signature over all these hash values along with the corresponding country certificate.
-It ensures the integrity & authenticity of DGs, - DG1 up to DG16 which contains information about the holder (picture, name...) and key required to perform authentications.
+- EF.CardAccess which contains the parameters (i.e., symmetric ciphers, key agreement algorithms, domain parameters, and mappings) supported by the TOE and to be used for PACE, - EF.COM which contains the list of DGs that are present in the file structure, - EF.SOD which contains the hash values of all data groups (files), a signature over all these hash values along with the corresponding country certificate.
+It ensures the integrity & authenticity of DGs, - DG1 up to DG16 which contain information about the eMRTD holder (picture, name...) and key required to perform authentications.